azad71/azad71/README.md

 <h1 align="center">Hi, I'm Md.
 Abul Hasanat Azad</h1>
 <h3 align="left">I am a passionate software artisan with years of professional experience.
-Over the years, I have developed complex systems for POS, telemedicine, WebRTC, and e-commerce applications.
+Over the years, I have developed complex software solutions for enterprise, health care, e-commerce and real time applications.
 I love building innovative and impactful software that improves the lives of a vast number of people</h3>

 <br />
 <h3 align="left">Connect with me:</h3>